tocco/tocco-docs/devops/continuous_delivery/new_release_branch.rst

 ----------
 - Change branch of **${LAST_VERSION}**
 - Add new Version
-- Set status of versions older than 6 versions to outdated
+- Set status of versions older than 6 versions to outdated (on release date)
 - Check on all installations if **${NEW_VERSION}** is set

 Documentation